poonchuanan/tp/docs/UserGuide.md

 ### 4.1 Adding a food entry

 Want to add a food entry?
-This feature solves it by adding a food entry with its respective calories to the list!
+This feature solves it for you by adding a food entry with its respective calories to the list!

 Format: `add f/ **FOOD_DESCRIPTION** c/ **CALORIE_COUNT** <d/ **DATE**>`